 - Individually being more aware of how we can care for ourselves and others about body image.

 Effective regulation of how body image is portrayed

 - The Online Harms White Paper should address harms relating to promoting unhelpful or idealised body image online, beyond content related to eating disorders.
 The new independent regulator should enforce an improved practice on how social media platforms promote unhealthy imaging

 - The Advertising Standards Authority should consider pre-vetting high-reach broadcast adverts from high-risk industries – such as cosmetic surgery companies and weight-loss products and services – to ensure all advertising abides by its codes.
 It should also make greater use of its ability to proactively instigate investigations

 - Social media companies should sign the Be Real Campaign’s Body Image Pledge and investigate new ways of using their platforms to promote positive body image and to ensure that a diversity of body types is presented positively to their users.

 - Social media companies should have clear systems for users to report bullying and discrimination and targets for action to be taken.
 They should give users greater control over the content they see in an accessible way.

 Public health and education approaches to body image

-- Children and adults in distress should receive fast and empathetic support when they need it, regardless of where they live in the country.
+- Children and adults in distress should receive fast and empathetic support when needed, regardless of where they live in the country

 - Public campaigns on nutrition and obesity should avoid the potential to create stigma and indirectly contribute to appearance-based bullying.
-They should focus on healthy eating and exercise for all members of the population, regardless of weight.
+They should focus on healthy eating and exercise for all population members, regardless of weight

 - A co-produced body image and media literacy toolkit should be a compulsory element of what children learn in schools.
-This should include the development of a charter for achieving a healthy and positive body image.
+This should include developing a charter to achieve a healthy and positive body image

 Tips for individuals